fbrowther/Web-Scraping-Challenge/README.md

 ## Part1: Web Scraping

-The HTML pages of the webpages that needed scraping were inspected to gather information write the necessary codes.
+The HTML pages of the websites that needed scraping were inspected and necessary information was gathered to write the codes.
 Scraping was carried out using Jupyter Notebook, BeautifulSoup, Pandas, and Requests/Splinter.

 ### (1) NASA Mars News Feed

-For the NASA Mars News feed "https://mars.nasa.gov/news/" was set up to be visited and the latest News Title and Paragraph Text was scraped.
-This information was assigned a variable name to refer to later.
+For the NASA Mars News feed "https://mars.nasa.gov/news/" was set up to be visited and the latest News Title and Paragraph Text was scrapped.
+This information was assigned to a variable to refer to them later.

 ### (2) Featured Space Image of Mars